-In more recent times, urban America has undergone drastic transformation, much of which has been decidedly unfavorable toward racial minorities, yielding a renewed set of structural injustices.
+In more recent times, urban America has undergone drastic transformation, much of which has been decidedly unfavorable toward minority inhabitants, yielding a renewed set of structural injustices in the 21st Century.
 We are experiencing a “new world of the urban poor” as coined by preeminent sociologist William Julius Wilson.
 Over the past few decades, inner-city neighborhoods and inner-ring suburbs like Ferguson have become hotbeds of concentrated poverty, characterized by deepening social and economic isolation from mainstream America.
-U.S. cities have experienced unprecedented urban sprawl, becoming “ghettoized” as a semi-permanent, overwhelmingly minority “underclass” inhabit central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
+U.S. cities have experienced unprecedented urban sprawl, reshaping the metropolitan landscape as a semi-permanent, overwhelmingly minority “underclass” disproportionately inhabit impoverished central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
 The exodus and abandonment from central-city areas has been staggering.

-Successfully acquiring suburban residency – and the myriad contextual benefits of suburban residency – was almost exclusively the purview of whiter and more affluent citizens creating the hyper-segregated metropolis we observe today.
-Massey and Denton’s seminal work, American Apartheid,and Hilfiker’s opus, How Ghettos Happen, highlight the systematic cloistering of impoverished minorities into inner-city enclaves following the end of formal Jim Crow segregation in the 1960s.
-The “ghetto” as popularly conceived has been purposefully manufactured through selective residential opportunities favoring privileged white citizens at the expense of disadvantaged minority populations.
+Successfully acquiring suburban residency and the myriad contextual benefits of suburban residency – [quieter streets, greener spaces, fresher air, less crime, better schools and access to higher education, better connected job networks, better educated and connected neighbors, higher paying jobs, greater access to supermarkets and fresh foods, greater access to banks and financial capital, higher property tax base, etc.] – was (and continues to be) almost exclusively the purview of whiter and more affluent citizens creating the hyper-segregated metropolis we observe today.
+Massey and Denton’s seminal work, American Apartheid: Segregation and the Making of the Underclass,and Hilfiker’s opus, Urban Injustice: How Ghettos Happen, highlight the systematic cloistering of impoverished minorities into urban enclaves following the end of formal Jim Crow segregation in the mid-1960s.
+The “ghetto” as popularly conceived has been purposefully manufactured through discriminatory legal structures and selective residential opportunities favoring privileged white citizens at the expense of disadvantaged minority populations.

 Along with suburbanization and economic restructuring, a third structural phenomenon continues to fuel urban injustice in the 21st Century.
-Derived from the Southern Strategy of Nixon and Reagan that sought to garner the political support of conservative Southern whites, America launched a discriminatory “war on drugs” waged primarily within depressed inner-city areas ultimately leading to the mass incarceration of young men of color.
-Michelle Alexander’s widely acclaimed The New Jim Crow meticulously documents the manner in which biased law enforcement – and broader criminal justice system – has lead to a new racial-caste system of disenfranchised minorities.
-It is no longer poll taxes and separate lunch counters, but rather muscular drug policies that animate today’s disenfranchisement.
+Derived from the “Southern Strategy” of Nixon and Reagan that sought to garner the political support of disaffected Southern whites following the passage of the Civil Rights Act, America launched a discriminatory “war on drugs” waged primarily within depressed inner-city areas ultimately leading to the mass incarceration of young men of color.
+Michelle Alexander’s widely acclaimed The New Jim Crow: Mass Incarceration in an Age of Colorblindness meticulously documents the manner in which biased law enforcement – and broader criminal justice system – has lead to a new racial-caste system of disenfranchised minorities.
+It is no longer literacy tests and separate lunch counters, but rather muscular drug policies that animate today’s disenfranchisement.
 Although whites and blacks are found to possess and use drugs at similar rates, law enforcement eschews suburban cul-de-sacs and college campuses, targeting efforts surgically in low-income minority neighborhoods.
-It is poor African Americans and Latinos that are routinely over-policed and feel the brunt of the drug war, and many familial anchors necessary to neighborhood vitality are quite literally sitting behind bars.
-In a similar vein, our local law enforcement agencies have arguably become more “militarized” in the years following 9/11 with injections of heavy artillery and SWAT tactics, and the brunt of militarized policing is oftentimes felt (quite literally) among minorities in low-income areas.
-We saw this play out on Wednesday night in Ferguson when police rolled in with tanks and sniper rifles, seemingly provoking the restless crowd while arresting members of the press, including venerated Alderman, Antonio French, further alienating and engendering anger.
-Structural challenges faced by urban minorities are real and enduring and deserve attention, awareness and investment in potential solutions.
-Equality of opportunity, the platitudinal ideal of America, was always a cruel myth and remains elusive in the 21st Century.
+It is poor African Americans and Latinos in ghettos and barrios that are routinely over-policed and feel the brunt of the drug war.
+In turn, many familial anchors necessary to neighborhood vitality are quite literally sitting behind bars.
+An estimated 2 million African American men are currently “missing” from homes and communities, vanished into the netherworld of prison cells and barbed-wire fencing.
+Once branded a felon, minority offenders face substantial barriers to successfully assimilating back into society.
+They are routinely discriminated against by potential employers and lose basic citizenship protections, such as voting rights and the ability to serve on juries and receive financial aid for educational purposes.
+Meet the New Jim Crow.